zacharygarwood/portfolio/src/routes/projects/valorant_scraper.md

 Valorant Scraper is a web scraping application designed for the popular video game Valorant (who would've guessed).
 It gathers statistics from people I played with and stores the cleaned data into a CSV.
 This data was then used to create a variety of visualizations to gain insight that you can find below!

 ### Why did I make it
 I've always been an FPS guy when it comes to gaming.
-Back when I worked on this project, Valorant was just coming out and I had a blast playing games it friends.
-I found the ranking system very interesting, and I became very curious as to how the rank was determined for a player.
-I thought it would be fun to scrape statistics from people I played with to make a dataset, and then graph the information against the player's rank to see if there was any correlation.
+Back when I worked on this project, Valorant was just coming out and I had a blast playing it with friends.
+I found the ranking system very interesting, and I became curious as to how the rank was determined for a player.
+I thought it would be fun to scrape statistics from people I played with, and then graph the data against the player's rank to see if there was any correlation.

 ### Development
 Valorant Scraper was created in Java and used Selenium to scrape the relevant player information.
 All of the information was obtained from <a href="https://tracker.gg/valorant" class="link" target="_blank">Tracker.gg</a>.
 Below is the process I took to scrape all the information: